DeReKPIgg/DSB-on-noxim/README.md

 By changing 'traffic_distribution' in yaml file, you can choose different traffic type.\
 By changing 'packet_injection_rate' in yaml file, you can modify injection rate.

+## Advisor

+This project is supported by Cerebral and Reliable SoC Laboratory (CERES Lab): https://sites.google.com/site/cereslaben

 ## Citation

 **Noxim**